adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 # Adobe Commerce Optimizer - Sample catalog data ingestion

-Adobe Commerce Optimizer (ACO) has a sample data set which emulates the catalog data for an B2B2X Automobile manufacturer.
-The fictional Automobile conglomerate is called Carvelo.
-You will need to undertake this catalog data load to execute the tutorial [here](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case).
+Adobe Commerce Optimizer has a sample data set that emulates the catalog data for a fictional B2B2X Automobile conglomerate called Carvelo.
+This sample data and the Carvelo business structure provide the foundation for the [Storefront and Catalog Administrator end-to-end use case](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case) that demonstrates how to use a single base catalog to create catalog views that match sales operations for a complex business organization.

-This repository will help you execute the catalog data ingestion into your ACO instance.
-Internally, a devSDK is used to execute these requests.
-Please reach out to your account manager to know more about getting access to these devSDKs.
+This repository provides the tools to ingest the sample data set into your Adobe Commerce Optimizer instance.
+The process uses the Adobe Commerce Optimizer Data Ingestion APIs and the Adobe Commerce Optimizer SDK.

 **Important:** Once you have executed the data load, please create the Channels and Policies as mentioned [here](#create-channels-and-policies-in-aco-ui).
 Both the catalog data load and creation of Channels/Policies are mandatory to successfully execute the [tutorial](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case)